akhilcjose/NLProc-Proj-M-SS25/README.md

 # NLProc-Proj-M-SS25 – Team Neon

 This project is designed to assist users in querying academic research papers and retrieving relevant, context-specific answers.
-The system focuses on understanding the user's query and extracting accurate information directly from the content of the given paper, enabling more efficient and insightful academic research.
+The system focuses on understanding the user's query and extracting accurate information directly from the content of the given paper, enabling more efficient and insightful academic research.It uses techniques like semantic search and language generation to understand your question and find the best answer from the paper.

 ---